faddat/security/SECURITY.md

 ## Reporting a Bug

-As part of our Coordinated Vulnerability Disclosure Policy, we operate a [bug bounty](https://hackerone.com/cosmos) on HackerOne.
+As part of our Coordinated Responsible Vulnerability Disclosure Policy, we operate a [bug bounty](https://hackerone.com/cosmos) on HackerOne.
 Please see the bug bounty page for more details on submissions and rewards, and see "Example Vulnerabilities" in the respective SECURITY.md files of all repositories in scope for examples of the kinds of bugs we're most interested in.